spring-guides/tut-spring-security-and-angular-js/single/README.md

 ```

 We added a dependency on an Angular module called ["ngRoute"](https://docs.angularjs.org/api/ngRoute) and this allowed us to inject a magic `$routeProvider` into the config function (Angular does dependency injection by naming convention, and recognizes the names of your function parameters).
 The `$routeProvider` is then used inside the function to set up links to "/" (the "home" controller) and "/login" (the "login" controller).
 The "templateUrls" are relative paths from the root of the routes (i.e. "/") to "partial" views that will be used to render the model created by each controller.

+The custom "X-Requested-With" is a conventional header sent by browser clients, and it used to be the default in Angular but they [took it out in 1.3.0](https://github.com/angular/angular.js/issues/1004).
+Spring Security responds to it by not sending a "WWW-Authenticate" header in a 401 response, and thus the browser will not pop up an authentication dialog (which is desirable in our app since we want to control the authentication).

 In order to use the "ngRoute" module, we need to add a line to the "wro.xml" configuration that builds the static assets (in "src/main/wro"):